Skip navigation

 You can also consider some other options instead of or in addition to medication.
 For instance, you can try spritzing the carrier with a product that contains synthetic pheromones, which can have a calming effect on cats.
 Or your cat may benefit from wearing a snug-fitting shirt in the car.
 Such a garment swaddles your cat tightly and may help relax them.

-How to Travel with Cats in a Car Long Distance
+How to Travel with Your Cat

 While you can take your cat on a plane, it can be a stressful experience for you both, so you might want to avoid it if possible.
-If you need to fly with your cat, these tips can help:

 • Give yourself extra time at the airport since things can take longer with your cat.
 For instance, you'll need to take your cat out of the carrier when you go through the TSA checkpoint since it has to go into the X-ray machine.